The Case Of Paul Whelan Draws Parallels To U.S. Journalist's 1986 Arrest In Moscow

 In 1986, the Kremlin was quick to retaliate.
 Upon receiving what he says were planted documents from a Soviet person who was a source (and who Daniloff thought was a friend), the American was arrested, interrogated for hours and charged with spying — a crime that could have brought the death penalty.

-Nicholas Daniloff's wife, Ruth Daniloff, championed her husband's case to the press and Soviet officials.
+Daniloff's wife, Ruth Daniloff, championed her husband's case to the press and Soviet officials.
 The Reagan administration negotiated Daniloff's release on Sept.
 29, 1986.
 He had spent almost three weeks in prison and another two weeks waiting to leave the country.
 The U.S. released Zakharov the next day as part of a wider deal with the Soviet Union.

 Interview Highlights